Kunalsharma7/planet-shop/README.md

-This is just a basic website using HTML & CSS only
+This is just a basic practice website using HTML & internal CSS only.